The facial nerve resembles a telephone cable and contains 7,000 individual nerve fibers.

 The anatomy of the facial nerve is very complex.
 The facial nerve passes through the base of the skull in transit from the brain to the muscles of facial expression.
 After leaving the brain, the facial nerve enters the bone of the ear (temporal bone) through a small bony tube (the internal auditory canal) in very close association with the hearing and balance nerves.
 Along its inch-and-a-half course through a small canal within the temporal bone, the facial nerve winds around the three middle ear bones, in back of the eardrum, and then through the mastoid (the bony area behind the part of the ear that is visible).
 After the facial nerve leaves the mastoid, it passes through the salivary gland in the face (parotid gland) and divides into many branches, which supply the various facial muscles.
 The facial nerve gives off many branches as it courses through the temporal bone: to the tear gland, to the stapes muscle, to the tongue (for taste sensation), and to the saliva glands.

 The facial nerve exits the skull behind the ear at stylomastoid foramen and enters the core of a salivary gland in front of the ear (parotid gland).
 Within the parotid gland divides into an upper and lower division.
 It further divides into 5 main branches including the frontal, zygomatic, buccal, marginal mandibular and platysmal.
 There is extensive arborization of the facial nerve branches and significant variations exists in different individuals.
 Major types and percentages of a facial nerve branching and anastomoses.

-Listen To Dr. Azizzadeh Lecture On Facial Nerve Reconstruction & Facial Paralysis Surgery
+Dr. Azizzadeh Lecture On Facial Nerve Reconstruction & Facial Paralysis Surgery

 Part 1: Facial Nerve Anatomy & Facial Nerve Reconstruction Overview